Which school do you want to support?

 Are poor results somehow better for California, or for kids, if they can be “explained...?”

-It's important to acknowledge that most of California's NAEP scores look less bad if you "disaggregate" them, looking beneath the averages to compare the scores of students with similar advantages and disadvantages.
-The Urban Institute has attempted this in a report it calls America's Gradebook.
+It's important to acknowledge that most of California's NAEP scores look less bad if you "disaggregate" them, comparing the scores of students with similar advantages and disadvantages.
+The Urban Institute helpfully shed light on this issue: "Comparing NAEP scores assumes that states serve the same students—and we know they don’t" (see the report America's Gradebook).

-Yet another report, A Portrait of Educational Outcomes in California reveals that there is little difference between affluent districts in California and affluent districts nationally.
+Yet another report, A Portrait of Educational Outcomes in California, suggested in 2019 that there was little difference between affluent districts in California and affluent districts nationally.
 “The disparity between California and the nation is concentrated in average and disadvantaged districts where California students score nearly a full grade level behind their national counterparts.
 These patterns are consistent when the same comparisons are made within each racial/ethnic group.”

 Wait, some might ask — does this mean California’s lackluster NAEP scores can be explained by demographics?
 This question begs another in return: should it matter?
-Are poor results somehow better for California, or for kids, if they can be "explained" by the state’s larger numbers of non-white children and children in poverty?
+Are poor results somehow better for California, or for kids, if they can be "explained" by the state’s larger numbers of children of color and children in poverty?
 Is it useful to imagine it as their fault?
-The children in our schools grow up to become the workers and leaders of our communities.
 If we want California to have a bright future, can we afford to accept demographics as an excuse for bad scores?
+Or are systemic inequalities at play here?

 In any case, the data leave little room for denial.
-California’s children in poverty generally score starkly behind those in other states, as do California's Latino students.
-But California's white children aren't exactly leading the parade, either, and neither are Californias kids that don't qualify for the lunch program.
+California’s children in poverty generally score starkly behind those in other states, as do California's Hispanic/Latino students.
+But California's white children aren't exactly leading the parade, either, and neither are California's better-off kids that don't qualify for the lunch program.

 As you read Ed100, a few themes will emerge, like these: